 Why Finger-lickingly good food in an atmospheric dining room

 What The sister restaurant of 2015's most fashionable restaurant, Kitty Fisher’s, Cora Pearl has a lot to live up to.
 And does it?
 Absolutely.
 Our top tip is to get the veal fillet, which comes with a fantastic celeriac purée and a jug of Bordelaise sauce bobbing with bone marrow.
 Save this for dunking best-in-class chips made with layers of pressed potato: surely the most labour-intensive fries in London.
-Besides, the ground-floor restaurant is illuminated at both ends by big windows making it the sort of room that is cosy in winter and sun-drenched in summer.
+Additionally, the ground-floor restaurant is illuminated at both ends by big windows making it the sort of room that is cosy in winter and sun-drenched in summer.

 Where 30 Henrietta Street, WC2F 8NA